mateo-patino/linear-utils/README.md

 > A (work-in-progress!) command-line calculator for linear algebra, written in C.

-`lin` implements an expressive linear algebra language that accepts scalar values, inline matrix literals, arithmetic, matrix operations, and unary operations such as determinant, inverse, and row reduction, all in a command-line format.
+`lin`, short for `linear-utils`, implements an expressive linear algebra language that accepts scalar values, inline matrix literals, matrix algebra, and computations such as determinant, inverses, and row reduction, all in a command-line format.

-This is a highly modular project: user input moves through a lexer, parser, abstract syntax tree, semantic checker, evaluator, and a small linear algebra library.

 > [!WARNING]
-> **This project is actively under development.** The language, CLI output, APIs, and supported evaluation features may change as the evaluator and linear algebra layers mature.
+> **This project is actively under development.** The APIs, linear algebra routines, and the overall architecture of the program may change as I work on it.

 ## Highlights